We want you to join the Lassiter Orchestra!

 Auditions are recorded by the student and uploaded to an assignment in Microsoft Teams.
 Many students have used this platform before.
 There are no live auditions.

-Placement results will be posted and sent to middle school directors sometime in late April.
+Placement results will be posted and sent to middle school directors sometime in April.

 brown string guitar